auridevil/cryptolog/README.md

 # cryptolog
-Webtask for saving encrypted log (with IFTTT) to a gdrive spreasheet
+Simple Webtask for saving encrypted log (with IFTTT) to a gdrive spreasheet.

 #Create crypto webtask: